AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 version 17, not even suggested to do something like boxing.
 Instead, the language is known for its type safeness and its close binding to the underlying hardware, where the difference between
 \c int16_t and \c int32_t is considered a very huge one.<br>
-So this answer is rather, that boxing is not used in these areas of a software that contributed to the overall decision to use C++ as the source language.
+So this answer is rather, that boxing is not used in these areas of software that contributed to the overall decision to use C++ as the source language.
 Instead, the use cases are rather found where more relaxed demands are applicable - and these can be parts of the same software.
-Take for example a software that calculates tomorrows weather forecast:
+Take for example software that calculates tomorrows weather forecast:
 A C++ software would be able to process billions of calculations, or at least feed corresponding dedicated "number crunchers" with the input data and process the result.
 For this task, the data should never be boxed and transported in a generic way.